aritrapaul30/web-social-media-analytics-Shopee-MY/README.md

 ### 5️⃣ 🏷️ Manual Labelling
 > Creating a "gold standard" ground truth for model validation

-- 🙋 The translated dataset was **manually reviewed** by the team
+- 🙋 The translated dataset was **manually reviewed**
 - Each review was labelled: ✅ **Positive** · ⚪ **Neutral** · ❌ **Negative**
-- This labelled dataset was used to:
+- This labelled dataset (Shopee_Reviews_Cleaned and Manually Labelled.csv) was used to:
   - Validate VADER unsupervised predictions
   - Train and test all supervised ML models